mousumibaruah-24/Resources/Dropbox-folder-organization.md

 * ``/maps`` - for shapefiles, ArcMap documents etc.

-* ``/lit`` - for literature review, primarily academic papers, but may also include government reports, legal orders etc.
+* ``/lit`` - for literature review, primarily academic papers, but may also include government reports, legal orders etc. This folder will be made redundant once we switch to [Paperpile](https://paperpile.com/)

 * ``/notes`` - document minutes of meetings, agenda for Skype calls and internal communication.
+Use [GitHub-flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to write these

 * ``/paper`` - save working drafts of papers and presentations here
   - ``/paper/tables`` - .tex tables go here